SINGROUP/StyleTransAugment/README.md

 ```
 python 2_augment.py
 ```
-Several images named like `style_translate_1.png` appears in the root directory, which look like this:
+Several images named like `Debug_translate_1.png` appears in the `temp` directory, which look like this:

 ![](temp/original_vs_generated.png)